 - costs associated with the transition to new training packages.

-Schools entering into arrangements with RTOs must use the appropriate Department template and have a valid, signed Contract or Agreement.
-The available standard contracts and agreements are:
+Schools entering into arrangements with Registered Training Organistaions (RTO)s must use the appropriate Department template and have a valid, signed contract or agreement.

 This contract is required where a school offers a VET qualification and/or units of competency to their students directly through an external RTO.